hashgraph-online/hcs-improvement-proposals/docs/definitions.md

+---
+description: A formal set of definitions used within the HashGraph Consensus Standards Improvement proposals.
+These are NOT standards and should be used for reference only.
+---

 ### Definitions

 A formal set of definitions used within the HashGraph Consensus Standards Improvement proposals.
 These are **NOT** standards and should be used for reference only.